New BNW APP

 If you experience any problems with uploading over the next few days please contact Richard on +27 (0)76 208 0478

-The long-awaited communication App has been developed and will be rolled out from Wednesday 3 June 2020.
+A Ballito Neighbourhood Watch (BNW) app has been released which is designed to be your first port of call in community security incidents.
 The existing BNW ICE and street clusters group will remain operational for a period until residents had an opportunity to download the new App and got familiar with the functionality.

 It is not meant to replace the job that your security company does, but it does have a panic button functionality as its primary feature.

 “The panic button checks your geolocation so that there can be a fast response time in an emergency.